No matter how long you’ve been in HR, you’ve probably heard of the Family and Medical Leave Act (FMLA).

 How to outline and communicate your FMLA policy.

 It is recommended that you designate how the FMLA leave will be calculated and ensure that the method is carefully explained in your employee handbook or company policy manual.
-Once selected, the preferred calculation method should be applied consistently and uniformly to all employees.
+Both large and small employers are required to have FMLA for employees.

 If you need to change to another alternative, it is required that you give at least 60-days’ notice to all employees.
 If you transition to a new type of period, employees must retain the full benefit of 12 weeks of leave under whichever method affords the greatest benefit to the employee.